buildkite/lifecycled/README.md

 AWS_SECRET_ACCESS_KEY
 ```

-2. How to run on Windows?\
+Q: How to run on Windows?\
-    Set up environment variables.
+A: Set up environment variables.

 ## Licence